awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 ## Next Steps<a name="eksctl-gs-next-steps"></a>

 Now that you have a working Amazon EKS cluster with worker nodes, you are ready to start installing Kubernetes add\-ons and deploying applications to your cluster\.
 The following documentation topics help you to extend the functionality of your cluster\.
-+ [Launch a Guest Book Application](eks-guestbook.md) — Create a sample guest book application to test your cluster\.
++ [Launch a Guest Book Application](eks-guestbook.md) — Create a sample guest book application to test your cluster and Linux worker nodes\.
++ [Deploy a Windows Sample Application](windows-support.md#windows-sample-application) — Deploy a sample application to test your cluster and Windows worker nodes\.
 + [Tutorial: Deploy the Kubernetes Web UI \(Dashboard\)](dashboard-tutorial.md) — This tutorial guides you through deploying the [Kubernetes dashboard](https://github.com/kubernetes/dashboard) to your cluster\.
 + [Using Helm with Amazon EKS](helm.md) — The `helm` package manager for Kubernetes helps you install and manage applications on your cluster\.
 + [Installing the Kubernetes Metrics Server](metrics-server.md) — The Kubernetes metrics server is an aggregator of resource usage data in your cluster\.